kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - **Cluster related topics**: Keep configuration, sharing, AI, lists, and goals in discrete sections so readers don’t bounce between bullets to gather the full story.

 ## Required Sections for Each Feature Page

+0. **What It Does**
+   - Start with a short paragraph that explains the feature’s purpose, core value, and how it feels to use before diving into setup or workflows.
+   - Keep it user-facing—think of it as the elevator pitch that frames the rest of the doc.

 1. **Access & Activation**
    - Explain how to enable the feature if it’s hidden.